Skip to main content

 Start with legal fit, not lifestyle filters.
 The practical order is simple: choose a route you can actually document, then decide where you want to live.
 That single change cuts a lot of wasted comparison work and stops you from falling in love with places that were never a real filing option.

 If you want a low-cost base that still feels affordable after you land, start with friction, not rent.
-Affordability usually falls apart when housing, internet, transport, and paperwork all wobble at once.
+Affordability can break down when work setup and logistics wobble at once.
 Your best first move is the city you can operate from with the fewest unknowns.

 **Build your freelancer BPA system around a repeatable process with controls, not a pile of apps.** You are the CEO of a business-of-one, and your job is to make the machine run even when you are busy.
 Tools like Zapier, n8n, Calendly, Zoom, Google Meet, and Invoice Ninja help only after you decide what "done" looks like at each step.